holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 <br>

 ## Detailed Results
-- While in "Advanced Mode" , the results page will display an Advanced set of results.
+- While in "**Advanced Mode**" , the results page will display an Advanced set of results.
 These results are split into multiple tabs with each tab displaying with each component displaying information regarding a specific aspect of the farm results.

 ### Estimates of Production